What's On & Local Events

 Ghost Hunting at Future Inn Cardiff

 Future Inn Cardiff is a modern and comfortable hotel in the heart of Cardiff Bay, one of the city's most vibrant areas.
 The hotel is conveniently located near main access roads and public transportation, making it easy to explore the city.
 This well-appointed hotel offers a range of amenities, ensuring a pleasant and convenient stay.
-Alongside its excellent location, the hotel boasts spacious and airy bedrooms - all of which sleep up to four guests - that feature free Wi-Fi, flat-screen TVs, a desk and workspace, a laptop safe, a complimentary robe and slippers.
+Alongside its excellent location, the hotel boasts spacious and airy bedrooms - all of which sleep up to four guests - that feature free Wi-Fi, flat-screen TVs, a desk and workspace, and a laptop safe.
+Added comforts such as complimentary robes, tea and coffee-making facilities, and filtered water enhance the overall experience.
 Plus, home away from home services like the guest laundry room, ice buckets and wine glasses.
 There's also electric car charging and free parking, which are rare in such a central location.

 For additional benefits, you can join the Future Inns hotel loyalty program.
 Alongside a member's discount rate, for every £1 you spend on accommodation, you earn 1 reward point.
 You also get a complimentary drink voucher to redeem in the bar when you dine.
 Plus, you get double points when you eat in the restaurant.
 Points collected can then be used to upgrade your bedroom to a suite or a free night's stay.
 It's also completely free to join!